Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 One in ten older adults age 60+ experience abuse annually.
 Many older adults experience more than one form of abuse or neglect.

 What is elder abuse?
 Whether physical, emotional, financial, sexual abuse or neglect, elder abuse is about power and control.
 As the abuser limits or controls the victim’s rights and freedoms, victims face difficulty making choices because they are afraid of being hurt, humiliated or left alone.
 Elder abuse is marked by an expectation of trust – the victim trusts the abuser.
-We know that 66% of abuse is at the hands of adult children/grandchildren and 42% of murder victims are killed by their children.
+We know that 66% of abuse is at the hands of adult children/grandchildren and 42% of murder victims 60 years or older are killed by their children.

 Who does it happen to?
 Older Americans of all genders, races, incomes, and cultures experience abuse each year.
 Elder abuse can happen to anyone whether the older adult is a CEO of a corporation or struggles with dementia.
 What might surprise you is that family members – adult children, other relatives and spouses – are the abusers in 66% of these cases.